 Cost of evaluating a loan = Cost of all reviewing officers / Number of Requests + Fixed Costs / Number of Requests + Other variable costs.

 Clearly, if the number of applications increases, you divide the fixed cost into a greater number of request, reducing the individual cost.
 But if the influx of applications increases, we’ll also need more desk officers.
 This variable cost increases as applications number increase.
 More loans, more officers reviewers, more costs.
 That’s bad.

 On the other hand, if we automate the process we will reduce the variable cost of evaluating each loan.
-For example, when replacing officer reviewer’s manual tasks.
+For example, when replacing the officer reviewer’s manual tasks.
 You can check the applicant’s data with an intelligent form (with fields and validation formulas).
 In addition, you can also check the customer’s phone with an automatic call and a verification code.
-An adequate customer profiling and credit history allows to pre-approve the loan… There are several examples.
+An adequate customer profiling and credit history allow to pre-approve the loan… There are several examples.

 With this change, you are reducing the cost of evaluating each loan.
 Consequently, you wouldn’t increase the cost linearly when you receive more applications.
-Reducing costs through workflow automation in this case, also enabled our business to scale better.
+Reducing costs through workflow automation in this case also enabled our business to scale better.